How much to feed a betta fish

 Live food usually consists of aquatic insects like bloodworm, brine shrimp and daphnia; similar to what bettas would eat in the wild, thus making live food one of the best options for your betta.
 Live food can be bought in three different forms: living, frozen or freeze-dried.
 Living or frozen foods are the best option for your fish — at least one of these will usually be sold in any good fish/pet store.

-Dried or freeze-dried versions (for example, freeze-dried bloodworm) is good, but shouldn’t be used to regularly feed your betta.
-It lacks nutrients compared to other live foods and can cause constipation.
+Dried or freeze-dried versions (for example, freeze-dried bloodworm) is good and often better than pellets but potentially isn't as nutritious as living or frozen food.
+Always pre-soak dried or freeze-dried in aquarium water before feeding to prevent constipation.
 When feeding live food to a betta, aim to give it about 1.8 grams on a daily basis.

 Just to clear up any confusion about terminology: ‘Live food’ refers to the type of food, i.e. insects.
 This ‘live food’ is available in three different forms: living, frozen, or freeze-dried.
 It may seem a bit redundant referring to live food as being living, but it’s so we can easily distinguish between the three different forms, which we’ll now look at in more detail.